VBitsHub/ALU_retrofeCustomCores/README.md

 4. Save the file.
 5. Now you can reference this file [without the conf] in the custom launcher for the game.

+*Note Some emulators may require require a separate executable to launch as it requires specific definitions that aren't in runCustomCore.sh
+ScummVM has it's own executable as it requires extra definitions.
+It can be called using the runScummVM.sh

 Bezels